 ADMISSION PROFILE OF ACCEPTED GVSU PAS STUDENTS

-- Note: Exceptions to minimum health care experience hours were made on a case-by-case basis due to COVID-related closures during the 2020/2021 application cycle.
+NOTE: Exceptions to health care experience were made on case-by-case basis due to COVID during the Fall 2020 application cycle.

 Mean Overall GPA

 Mean Prerequisite GPA